lowRISC/sunburst-chip/README.md

 [FuseSoC](https://github.com/olofk/fusesoc) is used to handle hardware related build tasks.
 It can build [Verilator](https://verilator.org/) simulations directly and is used by the [DVsim](https://opentitan.org/book/util/dvsim) tool to generate file lists that DVsim uses to build simulations.
 We use a [lowRISC specific fork of FuseSoC](https://github.com/lowRISC/fusesoc/tree/ot-dev) (which was created to handle primitive generation in the early days of OpenTitan).
-DVsim itself also has various python dependencies.
+DVsim itself also has various Python dependencies.
 Pip can be used with the `python-requirements.txt` file to install FuseSoC and the DVsim dependencies.
 The version in this repository is just a copy of the OpenTitan file, so likely contains extra dependencies that aren't required.
 You may wish to install the dependencies in a virtual environment to isolate them from the rest of your system.
 Python 3.9 or higher is required.

 Some packages that you'll need to install to set up the Python environment:

 - libxml2-dev
 - libxslt-dev
 - Cargo, which you can install using [rustup](https://rustup.rs/)